Skip to content

 Bed Bug Treatment — FAQs

-Is heat treatment better than spray for bed bugs?
+Is heat or chemical treatment better for a Park Slope apartment?

 Need bed bug control in Park Slope?